 A care recipient's access to the TCP should not be influenced by their ability to pay the specified fees, but should be decided on the basis of need for care, which includes the capacity of the service provider to meet that need.

 Further information regarding the TCP is available at the State Government of Victoria, Department of Health Transition Care Program and Australian Government, Department of Health and Ageing Aged and Community Care Transition Care Program

 The TCP is jointly funded by the Commonwealth and State/Territory Governments.
 The Commonwealth Government subsidy component is paid based on occupancy and requires health services to submit a monthly claim form to Medicare Australia (Australian Government Department of Human Services).
 The State subsidy component is paid directly to the health service and is based on full operational capacity.
-A single national Commonwealth subsidy component is once again in place for the 2012-13 financial year, given that the additional allocation of TCP places is now operational.
-There are now 4,000 TCP places nationally, with 1,000 of these places located in Victoria.
+A single national Commonwealth subsidy rate applies to the 4,000 TCP places operational nationally, with 1,000 of these places located in Victoria.

-The single national Commonwealth subsidy for transition care services in 2012-13 is $184.17 per occupied place per day.
+The single national Commonwealth subsidy for transition care services in 2013-14 is $187.30 per occupied place per day.
 As part of the Living Longer Living Better aged care reforms announced in April 2013, the dementia and veterans supplements equivalent is $3.68 and has come into effect from the 1 August 2013 and is currently $3.82.
 It is payable to all TCP care recipients irrespective of dementia diagnosis or veteran status (can only receive one supplement per care recipient).
 This means that the maximum Commonwealth subsidy per occupied place per day is $190.98.
-The Victorian State Government subsidy component is $37 for home based places and $144 for bed based places.
+The Victorian State Government subsidy component is $50 for home based places and $145 for bed based places.
 In addition to this bed day support, the Victorian State Government also provides implementation and other operational support, including initiatives to improve and develop the transition care service.